jwang1122/apcomputer/aDoc/section1.md

 (D) II and III only
 (E) I, II and III
 ```
-18. Given the following code except for the Tile Class:
+18. Given the following code excerpt for the Tile Class:
 ```java
 public class Tile {
 	private int styleNumber;